Chevrotain/chevrotain/docs/tutorial/step3a_adding_actions_separated.md

     }

     selectStatement(ctx) {
-        // "this.visit" can be used to visit none-terminals let select = this.visit(ctx.selectClause)
+        // "this.visit" can be used to visit none-terminals and will invoke the correct visit method for the CstNode passed. let select = this.visit(ctx.selectClause)

         //  "this.visit" can work on either a CstNode or an Array of CstNodes.
         //  If an array is passed (ctx.fromClause is an array) it is equivalent
         //  to passing the first element of that array let from = this.visit(ctx.fromClause)

         // "whereClause" is optional, "this.visit" will ignore empty arrays (optional)
         let where = this.visit(ctx.whereClause)